leomancini/origami-studio-material-system/README.md

 ## Usage

-In Origami files that have an Android device selected, the components will appear under "Material > 	" in the layer insertion popover or the Patch Library.
+In Origami files that have an Android device selected, the components will appear under "Material > Other" in the layer insertion popover or the Patch Library.

 ## Component Documentation